tendermint/atom_one/README.md

 least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and citizen of the Cosmos Hub.

-The Treasury DAO will be composed of Cosmonauts, and at the top Executive Board level be composed of one or more citizens.
+The Treasury DAO will be composed of Cosmonauts, and at the top Executive Board [TODO: what is this entities charter and authority?] level be composed of one or more citizens.
 All Cosmonauts and citizens of Treasury DAOs including their Oversight Committee must have public and known real personal identities.
+[TODO: Is this a requirement of all cosmonauts or only ones participating in Treasury DAOs?]

-To enable the well-functioning of Treasury DAOs and the separation of powers in the utmost interest of the Cosmos Hub, each member can hold just one type of role within each Treasury DAO.
+To enable well-functioning Treasury DAOs and the separation of powers in the utmost interest of the Cosmos Hub, each member can hold just one type of role within each Treasury DAO.
+[TODO: are there explicit role types?]

 The members of the DAO must perform efficiently in their role in line with their job description.
 They are accountable to each DAO’s Oversight Committee